A. J. Petrucci: Early life

 Petrucci was born in Jim Thorpe, Pennsylvania.
 He attended Jim Thorpe High School, where he competed in amateur wrestling, American football, and basketball.

 Professional wrestling career

 World Wrestling Federation (1984–1986)

 In December 1983, Petrucci enrolled in the World Wrestling Federation's training camp in Orange, Connecticut, where he was trained to wrestle by Tony Altomare.
 He wrestled his first match in 1984, facing B. Brian Blair in Phillipsburg, New Jersey.

 In 1985, Petrucci, as The Masked Assassin, and The Spoiler lost a match against Barry Windham and Mike Rotunda at Madison Square Garden in New York City.

 Petrucci was also featured as one of the trainers along with Hulk Hogan for Hillbilly Jim in some early 1985 vignettes when Hillbilly first arrived in the WWF.

-Independent circuit (1986–1991)
+NWA and Independent circuit (1986–1991)

 In 1988, he and Ron Shaw formed the Executioners and made their way to Jim Crockett's National Wrestling Alliance to work against the New Breed (Chris Champion and Sean Royal).